cancerDHC/sheet2linkml/README.md

 And the user is responsible for defining
 - `~/path/to/crdch_model.yaml`
 - `~/path/to/logging.ini`
-    - `logging.ini` may be adaquate for many users
+    - `./logging.ini` may be adaquate for many users

 ### Then perform the conversion: